Infoliterati/Digital-scholarship-/RAILS abstract.md

 and then using this data to do visualisations and other kinds of representations.
 Also play with related datasets such as her bibliography compiled in Zotero.

-4) interacting / collaborating? with scholars who are using the material

 So it is starting from the ground up, and then exploring/ learning through making things with the created data - mainly digital making, but also physical making.
 We can also evaluate the tools as we experiment with them.
-It is about exploring ways of providing a description of the library, its history, telling the story of the collection, and along with that, Cherry's story.
+It is about exploring ways of providing a description of the library, its history, telling the story of the collection, and along with that, Cherry's story as a way of exploring digital storytelling - and similarly experimenting with techniques, tools, etc.

 We will be using a different teaching method, one that is learning through doing, working on the project.
 Students and others can come in at any point and do a project relating to it, big or small.

+Library Hacky Hour; LOD working group are two ways to develop projects; but there are others as well; LARIS students; staff strainign sessions, alot of potential re developing a DH program.

+There are lots of interesting issues, but one in particular is the question of the library as a partner in research.
+There is debate and discussion around this question.

+## Communication and publishing

+- interest in history and research; write Cherry's story using LOD; explore ways of writing history, writing biography, and linking data within a project and outside as well.
+So explore linked open data, and also data visualisations and way of writing non-linear tezt.

+-